 Where: Tobacco Theatre, Nes 75-87, 1012 KD Amsterdam, Netherlands

-The audience will be made up of IoT specialists, device manufacturers, system integrators and platform architects from organisations who want to keep abreast of all the important, current and future IoT developments from emerging technologies and user cases.
+The audience was made up of IoT specialists, device manufacturers, system integrators, and platform architects from organizations who wanted to keep abreast of all the important, current, and future IoT developments from emerging technologies and use cases.

-Our aim is to create a community of experienced, forward thinking IoT practitioners and hear from recognised specialists and experts from the industry at large.
+Our aim was to create a community of experienced, forward-thinking IoT practitioners and hear from recognized specialists and experts from the industry at large.

-Bruce Jackson (Thingstream) will open with ’The realities of LPWA coverage for IoT’
+Bruce Jackson (Thingstream) opens with ’The realities of LPWA coverage for IoT’

-Ian Greenshields, (EBV Elektronik) will follow up with ‘Mapping the right modems and antennas to the right IoT use cases’
+Ian Greenshields, (EBV Elektronik) follows with ‘Mapping the right modems and antennas to the right IoT use cases’

 Optimising for Low Power IoT

-Tom Willis (SAFT) – will take us through ‘Which long life battery?’, explaining the battery landscape and exploring which chemistries map to which use case.
+Tom Willis (SAFT) – takes us through ‘Which long life battery?’, explaining the battery landscape and exploring which chemistries map to which use case.

-Diego Castillo (Versa Design) – will pull this section together with ‘Anatomy of a long life tracker’; explaining the design considerations around the VTrack device which his company has brought to market.
+Diego Castillo (Versa Design) – pulls this section together with ‘Anatomy of a long life tracker’; explaining the design considerations around the VTrack device which his company has brought to market.

 The power of MQTT

-David Locke, (IBM UK) – will take us into ‘MQTT at work, best practises’.
+David Locke, (IBM UK) – dives into ‘MQTT at work, best practices’.
 Overview of MQTT, diving into why SN is special.

-Nick Hayes (Thingstream) – will follow on with ‘Harnessing the power of the MQTT broker’ covering what can be achieved with Topics, Flows and more.
+Nick Hayes (Thingstream) – follows with ‘Harnessing the power of the MQTT broker’ covering what can be achieved with Topics, Flows, and more.
 Demonstration of how MQTT plays out within the flows/platform.

-Kai Hackbarth, (Bosch Software) – will talk about ‘The Smart Edge’.
+Kai Hackbarth, (Bosch Software) – talks about ‘The Smart Edge’.
 Not all devices need to send all of their data to the cloud, often they only should be sending specific data when conditions are broken/met etc. Kai will discuss the power of EDGE computing/analytics on a device.

-David Becquet, (Software AG) – will cover off the power of what can be done with IoT data when it is in the cloud, it’s not always about dashboards it will be more about acting on the data in real time with other systems.
+David Becquet, (Software AG) – covers the power of what can be done with IoT data when it is in the cloud, it’s not always about dashboards it will be more about acting on the data in real time with other systems.